 it is seen.
 Listen out for a sound like a squealing pig!

 WadersChard is generally poor for waders, with Common Sandpiper the most likely find.
 Snipe and Green Sandpipers are also regular.
 Redshank, Greenshank, Dunlin or Black-tailed Godwit are the next most likely occasional find.
+Look out for waders in August and September if the water level is low.

 Gulls and TernsBlack-headed Gulls and Herring Gulls are most likely, with Lesser Black-backed and Common Gull also often present.
 Mediterranean Gull is an increasingly regular but still unusual visitor.
 Terns do visit in the summer, but no species is common.